Donald Watson

-Donald Watson (2 September 1910 – 16 November 2005) was an English animal rights advocate who co-founded The Vegan Society.
+Donald Watson (2 September 1910 – 16 November 2005) was an English animal rights and veganism advocate who co-founded The Vegan Society.

 Early life

 Watson was born in Mexborough, Yorkshire, the son of a headmaster in a mining community.
 As a child, Watson spent time on his uncle George's farm.
 The slaughtering of a pig on the farm horrified Watson; he said his view of farm life changed from idyllic to a death row for animals.
 Watson began to reassess his practice of eating meat.
 He became a vegetarian in 1924 at the age of fourteen, making a New Year's resolution to never again eat meat.
 He gave up dairy products about 18 years later, having understood the production of milk-related products was also unethical.